bevyengine/bevy/README.md

 ### Fast Compiles

 Bevy can be built just fine using default configuration on stable Rust.
-However, for really fast iterative compiles, you should enable the "fast compiles" setup by [following the instructions here](http://bevyengine.org/learn/book/getting-started/setup/).
+However for really fast iterative compiles, you should enable the "fast compiles" setup by [following the instructions here](http://bevyengine.org/learn/book/getting-started/setup/).

 ## Focus Areas